-The risk Our response Valuation of financial assets at fair value through profit or loss ("Investments") Basis: As at 31 December 2024 the Company had invested 97.75% of Our audit procedures included bu were not limited to: £94,780,296; (2023: £112,427,879) its net assets in listed preferred Control Evaluation: Refer to pages 53 to 56 for the Audit Committee Report, note 2f accounting policy and notes 11 and 20 disclosures. shares issued by companies incorporated and listed in South Korea, which in certain cases may trade at a discount to the corresponding common shares of the same companies.
-We assessed the design an implementation of the relevant control over the valuation of investments.
-The Company's listed investments are valued based on bid-market Use of KPMG Valuatio Specialists: prices at the close of business of the relevant stock exchange on the reporting date obtained from third party pricing providers.
-We engaged our KPMG valuation specialists to independently price all Investments to a third party dat source and assess the tradin volumes behind such prices.
-Risk: The valuation of the Company's investments, given they represent Assessing disclosures: the majority of the Company's net assets as at 31 December 2024, is considered to be the area which has the greatest effect on our overall audit strategy and allocation of resources in planning and completing our audit.
-We also considered the Company investment valuation policies an their application as described i note 2f and the Company disclosures (see note 11) in relatio to the use of estimates an judgements regarding the valuatio of Investments and in addition th fair value disclosures in note 20 for compliance with IFRS.
-Dur application of materiality and an overview of the scope of our audit fateriality for the financial statements s as a whole was set at £1,940,000, dete it represents approximately 2% (2023:
+Valuation of financial assets at fair value through profit or loss ("Investments")

+Refer to pages 53 to 56 for the Audit Committee Report, note 2f accounting policy and notes 11 and 20 disclosures.

+Basis:

+The risk

+As at 31 December 2024 the Company had invested 97.75% of its net assets in listed preferred shares issued by companies incorporated and listed in South Korea, which in certain cases may trade at a discount to the corresponding common shares of the same companies.

+The Company's listed investments are valued based on bid-market prices at the close of business of the relevant stock exchange on the reporting date obtained from third party pricing providers.

+Risk:

+The valuation of the Company's investments, given they represent the majority of the Company's net assets as at 31 December 2024, is considered to be the area which has the greatest effect on our overall audit strategy and allocation of resources in planning and completing our audit.

+Our audit procedures included but were not limited to:

+Control Evaluation:

+Our response

+We assessed the design and implementation of the relevant control over the valuation of investments.

+Use of KPMG Valuation Specialists:

+We engaged our KPMG valuation specialists to independently price all Investments to a third party data source and assess the trading volumes behind such prices.

+Assessing disclosures:

+We also considered the Company's investment valuation policies and their application as described in note 2f and the Company's disclosures (see note 11) in relation to the use of estimates and judgements regarding the valuation of Investments and in addition the fair value disclosures in note 20 for compliance with IFRS.

+Our application of materiality and an overview of the scope of our audit

+Materiality for the financial statements as a whole was set at £1,940,000, determined with reference to a benchmark of net assets of £96,960,467 of which it represents approximately 2% (2023: 2%).

-In the with our addit methodology, our procedures on individual account balances and disclosures were performed to a lower threshold, performance materiality, so as to reduce to an acceptable level the risk that individually immaterial misstatements in individual account balances add up to a material amount across the financial statements as a whole.
+In line with our audit methodology, our procedures on individual account balances and disclosures were performed to a lower threshold, performance materiality, so as to reduce to an acceptable level the risk that individually immaterial misstatements in individual account balances add up to a material amount across the financial statements as a whole.
 Performance materiality for the Company was set at 75% (2023: 75%) of materiality for the financial statements as a whole, which equates to £1,455,000 (2023: £1,690,000).
 We applied this percentage in our determination of performance materiality because we did not identify any factors indicating an elevated level of risk.